JarvisScienz/JarvisScienz/README.md

 <hr>

-An analyst and software developer specializing in Java, Angular, JS, PHP and Python technologies.<br>
+An analyst and software developer specializing in Java, JS-Framework.
+Sometimes I like to play with PHP and Python technologies.<br>
 (Professional experience with the technologies listed in the <b><a href="#toolbox">toolbox</a></b> below.)